flarum/docs/guide/admin/forumtitle.md

 ![Anim for Home](http://i.imgur.com/5QJY4fH.gif)

 Click the arrow, which will then take you back to your forum's main page, with your new forum title in place.

-Easy as that, your new forum title has been saved!